 Public Health England (PHE) is now releasing a rolling 7 day case total for every Medium Super Output Area (MSOA) in the country.

-Here it is plotted against the term time residence data for 2018-19, which is the latest available extract of HESA data from the Jisc Tailored Data Service.
+Here it is plotted against the term time residence data for 2018-19, an extract of HESA data from the Jisc Tailored Data Service.

-I’ll keep this as up-to-date as I can, PHE data releases allowing.
-If you are interested in the stories behind the data, or term time residence data for Wales and Scotland, do have a look at the other article.
+If you are interested in the stories behind the data, or term time residence data for Scotland, do have a look at my earlier article.

 (Historic) LSOA weekly dashboard